Dataseeds/dataseeds.github.io/pages/waste.md

 				accompanied by innovative and ambitious legislative and non-legislative actions.
 This broad scope of actions includes inter alia policy proposals and new legal acts – some are binding, others are not.
 				Moreover, not all actions apply to all EU countries, or in the same way.
-Hereafter you will be able to find different types of legislative and non-legislative documents
+Hereafter you will be able to find different types of legislative and non-legislative documents.
 				</p>
 				<a href="/waste/legislations">Read more...</a>
 			</div>